 The Sapporo Beer Museum is a must-see for every beer aficionado.

 - Opening hours: Tuesday – Sunday from 11 AM – 8 PM

 - Price: admission to the museum and garden is free, but the guided tour costs 500 yen.

 Sapporo Clock Tower

-The tower is a great symbol of Sapporo.
-Constructed in 1878, it represents the history and culture of the city, especially during the colonial times.
+The clock tower is a great symbol of Sapporo.
+Constructed in 1878, the clock tower represents the history and culture of the city, especially during colonial times.